openebs-archive/openebs-docs/docs/troubleshooting.md

 **Troubleshooting:**

-Check `kubectl get blockdevice -o yaml` of one of the disks and check its serial number.
-Also ensure that serial number of other 2 disks are different.
-If the serial number of all disks are same, then NDM will detect only the first one.
-For NDM to detect the disk uniquely, disks have to have at least one of WWN, Model, Serial or Vendor property must be unique.
+Check `kubectl get blockdevice -o yaml` of one of the blockdevice and check its serial number.
+Also ensure that serial number of other 2 blockdevices are different.
+NDM detect and recognise the blockdevice based on their WWN, Model, Serial and Vendor.
+If the blockdevice have all the parameters same then NDM cannot differentiate the blockdevice and will create only 1 BlockdDevice CR for each unique parameter.
+To troubleshoot the same user has to make sure the blockdevices are having at least any one unique parameter from WWN, Model, Serial and Vendor.
+Usually this issue faced in virtualization environment like vSphere, KVM etc.

 **Resolution:**

 Download custom blockdevice CR YAML file from [here](https://raw.githubusercontent.com/openebs/node-disk-manager/master/deploy/crds/openebs_v1alpha1_blockdevice_cr.yaml) and apply with the details of each block device.
 In the sample spec, `ndm.io/managed:` is set to false.
-So NDM will not mange this <br>blockdevice.
+So NDM will not manage this <br>blockdevice.

 **Note:** If you are creating a block device CR manually for a custom device path, then you must add the corresponding device path under `exclude` filter so that NDM will not select the particular device for BD creation.
 For example, if block device CR is creating for `/dev/sdb` manually, then you must add `/dev/sdb` under `exclude` filter of NDM configuration.
 See [here](#Exclude-filters) for customizing the `exclude` filter in NDM configuration.